jonghall/invoiceAnalysisV2/README.md

 ````
 $ pip install -r requirements.txt
 ````

-3. For *Internal IBM IMS users* (employees) who wish to use internal credentials (with Yubikey 2FA) you must first manually uninstall the Public SoftLayer SDK and manually build the internal SDK for this script to function properly with internal credentials.
-While running script you must be connected securely to IBM network via Global Protect VPN.
+For *Internal IBM IMS users* (IBM employees) who wish to use their internal credentials (with Yubikey 2FA) and have requires access you must first manually uninstall the Public SoftLayer SDK and manually build the internal SDK for this script to function properly with internal credentials.
+While running script you must also be first connected securely to IBM network via Global Protect VPN.
 You will be prompted for your 2FA yubikey at each script execution.
-Note you must invclude IMS account number in environment variable or command line.
+Note you must include IMS account number in environment variable or command line.
 [Internal SDK & Instructions](https://github.ibm.com/SoftLayer/internal-softlayer-cli)

+Note Internal IMS access onyl works with Classic Infrastructure and the Softlayer SDK.
+It does not work with IBM Cloud Usage scripts or utilities.
 ```azure
 $ pip uninstall SoftLayer
 $ git clone https://github.ibm.com/SoftLayer/internal-softlayer-cli